Top 10 things to do around Tennant Creek

 10. Birdwatching at Connells Lagoon

 Connells Lagoon Conservation Reserve is an unexpected wildlife haven that sits between Brunette Downs and Alexandria Station via an unsealed road, accessible by 2WD vehicles.
-Home to several of Australia's rare and endangered birds including the flock bronzewing pigeon, pictorella mannikin finch, red-chested button-quail and the Australian bustard.
+Home to several of Australia’s rare and endangered birds including the flock bronzewing pigeon, pictorella mannikin finch, red-chested button-quail and the Australian bustard.
 The grass plains are known to inhabit large numbers of bird species, reptiles and mammals.
-It is the only reserve in Australia established primarily for the conservation of Mitchell grassland.
+It’s the only reserve in Australia established primarily for the conservation of Mitchell grassland.